Emergency Dental CareFor an appointment call our office today at 843-651-0146 or Make an Appointment

 Continue reading for more information on what is considered a dental emergency or call our Murrells Inlet, South Carolina office immediately at 843-651-0146 if urgent assistance is required!

 Types of Dental Emergencies

 So, what constitutes a dental emergency?
 When a toothache or another dental emergency strikes, the emergency dentists at Prince Creek Dental Care are trained to quickly respond by connecting you with a dentist who can give prompt relief.
-We handle a wide range of emergency dental issues, including:
+We handle a wide range of emergency dental issues, which may include: